Moodboard Maker - Make a Mood Board in 30 Seconds

 It gets your creative juices flowing and lets you ‘communicate’ your thoughts to your fellow designers.

-Once you have refined your ideas enough — a mood board lets you put across your ideas to clients, win pitches, and make them understand the design early — reducing chances of costly surprises late in the project.
+Once you have refined your ideas enough — a mood board lets you present your ideas to clients, win pitches, and make them understand the design early.
+This significantly reduces the chances of costly surprises late in the project.

 Objective #1: You want to come up with that first mood board quickly and then iterate.